COSD-PANDA/datasd_council_report_2017/main/community.md

 ## Open San Diego.
 Open San Diego was a staunch advocate for adopting the Open Data Policy and hiring a Chief Data Officer.
 In the past six months, [Open San Diego](http://opensandiego.org/) under the leadership of Xavier Leonard, has accelerated its activities.
 It is now a group that we partner with on a regular basis.
 It has several [ongoing projects](https://github.com/opensandiego), such as:

-* A code enforcement notification application, leveraging city data,
+* A code enforcement notification application, leveraging City data,
-* A street sweeping notification application, leveraging city data,
+* A street sweeping notification application, leveraging City data,
-* A parks finder application, leveraging city data.
+* A parks finder application, leveraging City data.

 They work with other interested stakeholders to increase membership and civic engagement with data.